 The Birthday Offering is one of Presbyterian Women’s two offerings.
 Received in the spring each year, it gives women a tangible way to celebrate the blessings in their lives.
-The Birthday Offering funds up to five projects each year, in amounts of $100,000 to $300,000 each.
+The Birthday Offering funds up to five projects each year, in amounts of $75,000 to $150,000 each.
 The recipients are selected before the offering is received, so grant amounts depend on the gifts received.

 Birthday Offering Resources

-Promotional materials are mailed to each congregation, attn: PW/Women’s Group, in January.
+Promotional materials are mailed to each congregation, Attn: PW/Women’s Group, in January.

-Birthday Offering Current Recipients
+2020 Birthday Offering Recipients

 Applying for a Birthday Offering Grant

-Grant requests come from a variety of national and international sources, such as PC(USA) governing bodies, health agencies, overseas churches, ecumenical councils, community groups, educational institutions and church-related groups.
+Grant requests come from a variety of national and international sources, such as PC(USA) governing bodies, health agencies, overseas churches, ecumenical councils, community groups, educational institutions, and church-related groups.

 Projects must meet the criteria outlined in the grant application.